 - Global functionality: As airplanes frequently cross country borders and oceans, the RFID tags need to be readable around the world.
 As a result, the tags must be designed to be wideband.

 - Less sensitive tag ICs: Due to their larger memory content and possible special functionalities, the tag ICs used in aerospace typically need more power.
 As a result, many applications are limited to read ranges of 15 cm to 3 meters.

 A Need for Standards

 The aerospace industry realized that they need standardization for flyable tags as early as 2006.
 That is when a group of experts in the field decided to develop a standard under SAE International.
-SAE AS5678, “Passive RFID Tags Intended for Aircraft Use”, was born.
-The standard includes a large set of different environmental tests to make sure that a tag would endure the harsh conditions of a flying airplane.
+SAE AS5678, “Passive RFID Tags Intended for Aircraft Use” was born.
+The standard includes a broad set of different environmental tests to make sure that a tag would endure the harsh conditions of a flying airplane.
 Sun APT Test Center was the first lab to start certifying tags according to the standard.

 In addition to environmental testing, the standard also describes RF performance tests for the tags.
 The standard described a very professional and well repeatable measurement methodology.
-But even more interestingly, the standard divided tag performance into performance grades, somewhat similarly to what the GS1 TIPP standard would do for the retail industry in 2015.
+But even more interestingly, the standard divided tag performance into performance grades, somewhat similar to what the GS1 TIPP standard would do for the retail industry in 2015.

 AS5678 was truly ahead of its time.

 As a result, an airplane manufacturer could simply require a grade B tag to be used by its suppliers without having to specify the tag model or detailed performance parameters.